Contents of this page

 - The sidewalk and alley will be completely renovated.

 - The alleys along Legacy will be impacted for 3-4 weeks by wall reconstruction and alley repaving.
-This will limit access to the alley for the residents facing Legacy.
-This would require trash pickup in front and limit access to garages via the alley.
+This will limit access to the alley for the residents facing Legacy and will require trash pickup in front as well as limit access to garages via the alley.
 The construction company plans to advise effected residents either with direct communication or by leaving a flyer on the door informing them when/how the alley will be impacted.

-WHOA board has been following this project for several years and is pleased that it is finally coming to fruition.
+WHOA board has been following this project for several years and is pleased that it is finally getting close.
 We will continue to monitor this project closely to ensure that the impacted residents and the entrances are handled as committed.

 City of Plano Emergency Management held a recent workshop on how emergencies are handled in the area and recommended steps for residents to take to protect their families.
 The most important recommendation was to sign up for Plano City Call notification, which is a service that provides emergency notifications by email, phone (voice message recording) and/or text.
 The service is similar to the Amber alerts that you may occasionally see on your phone.
 On the website (https://public.coderedweb.com/CNE/en-US/925A63E78022) you can tailor which type of alerts you want to receive and by what method (phone call message, text and/or email).
 This service also includes notification of road/traffic issues on many of the local major roads around Plano area.